-The Grade 7/8 class traditionally visit Camp Manitou near Winnipeg, as a year-end celebration in June..
+The Grade 7/8 class traditionally visit Camp Manitou near Winnipeg or Camp Arnes near Gimli.
 On their outdoor physical education trip they will have the chance to experience orienteering, bog walking, campfires, night hiking, pontoons, water olympics, canoeing, and archery.